cypnk/Anime-List/README.md

 Kore wa Zombie Desu ka?
 Kotonoha no Niwa (The Garden of Words)
 Kotoura-san
+Kujira no Kora wa Sajo ni Utau (Children of the Whales)
 Kuma Kuma Kuma Bear
 Kuroshitsuji
 Kyokai no Kanata (Beyond the Boundary)